Chococlass33/simple_rpg_project/docs/CONTRIBUTING.md

 #### Lawson
 * Updates to design
     * Split decision making from character class into the controller interface.
-    * Changed how the Stun feautre would be implemented
+    * Changed how the Stun feature would be implemented
 * Additional classes built not within original WBA
     * Controller.class
     * LoopingController.class